Robert-Palos870/Active-Directory-Home-Lab/README.md

     * Drive 0: 49GB VHDX (Dynamically expanding).
     * Drive 1: DVD Drive (Mapped to Windows Server 2022 ISO).
 * **Networking:** Connected to `Default Switch` (provides NAT/Internet access for updates).

+## ⚙️ Post-Installation Configuration
+Before promoting the server to a Domain Controller, I performed the following "Identity" configurations to ensure network stability:

+* **Server Renaming:** Changed the default randomly generated hostname to **`DC01`**.
+This provides a standardized naming convention for the primary Domain Controller in the `lab.local` forest.
+* **Network Stability:** (In Progress) Preparing to transition from a DHCP-assigned address to a **Static IP**.
+This is a critical requirement for a Domain Controller to ensure DNS resolution remains consistent for all domain-joined clients.